masneyb/gftp/README.md

   - ext=.html:world.xpm:B:

-## When gFTP tries to get the remote directory listing, the remote server complains about either the -a or -L argument to LIST.
+## When gFTP tries to get the remote directory listing, the remote server complains about the -a argument to LIST.

-  If the server is complaining about the -L option, go under FTP->Options->FTP and disable resolve remote symlinks.
   If it is complaining about the -a option, go to FTP->Options->General and disable show hidden files.

 ## When gFTP tries to get the remote directory listing, I receive the error: Cannot create a data connection: Connection refused